odpi/egeria-docs/site/docs/practices/coco-pharmaceuticals/personas/robbie-records.md

 * Demands for more types of data to be maintained.

 Says/Does:
-* Robbie maintains a very hard lined attitude to new uses of patient data.
+* Robbie maintains a very hard-line attitude to new uses of patient data.
 His default answer is “no” unless he can see a clear description of where the data is going, how it is to be used, the safe-guards around it – and what happens at the end of the project.